seglo/kafka-lag-exporter/spark-event-exporter/README.md

 # Spark Event Exporter

 > Exports metrics from data in Spark's `StreamingQueryListener` events

-Spark Event Exporter is a library you can include in your Spark driver application which can output several performance metrics including Kafka client lag, lag in seconds, last read offset, as well as input and processed records per second per streaming source.
+Spark Event Exporter is a library you can include in your Spark driver application that can output several performance metrics including Kafka client lag, lag in seconds, last read offset, as well as input and processed records per second per streaming source.

-Spark Event Exporter uses the Spark `StreamingQueryListener` to obtain this event data which can then be directly exported as a Prometheus endpoint, or integrated into Spark's own metrics system as custom metrics for the Spark driver application.
+Spark Event Exporter uses the Spark `StreamingQueryListener` to obtain this event data that can then be directly exported as a Prometheus endpoint, or integrated into Spark's own metrics system as custom metrics for the Spark driver application.